pseusys/robair-pyified/README.md

 # RobAIR-TP-Sources Pyified

-Based on the [sources](https://gricad-gitlab.univ-grenoble-alpes.fr/boulayen/robair-tp-config) and [configurations](https://gricad-gitlab.univ-grenoble-alpes.fr/boulayen/robair-tp-sources) repositories.
+Based on the [sources](https://gricad-gitlab.univ-grenoble-alpes.fr/boulayen/robair-tp-sources) and [configurations](https://gricad-gitlab.univ-grenoble-alpes.fr/boulayen/robair-tp-config) repositories.
 Source files for robotics projects around [RobAIR](https://github.com/fabMSTICLig/RobAIR) as part of [Olivier Aycard's courses](https://lig-membres.imag.fr/aycard/index.php?&slt=enseignement).

-Now rewritten for use with Python3 instead of C++ and moved toDocker not to be dependent on dedicated laptops.
+Now rewritten for use with Python3 instead of C++ and moved to Docker not to be dependent on dedicated laptops.
-Project also optionally requires the [rospy for pure Python](https://github.com/rospypi/simple) project.
+Project also optionally requires the [rospy for pure Python](https://github.com/rospypi/simple) library.
 It might be useful in case of static analysers or linters usage.

 ## Build & run

 Use this by running following commands:
 - To test the system:
   ```shell